 You can also add notes directly to each SEO change to record how those changes made or didn’t make a difference to your content rankings.
 That way, you will know whether you should implement those changes on other blog posts.

-If you hit the View icon, it will show you the specific change you’ve made.
+If you hit the ‘View’ icon, it will show you the specific change you’ve made.

-That will bring you to a page where you can see all of the SEO changes you have compared to the previous versions.
+On the next screen, you can see all of the SEO changes you have compared to the previous versions.

 This helps you visualize your changes and ultimately determine whether or not they actually help boost search ranking results.